Children of Lir sculpture, Ballycastle

 What’s in a name?
 In the case of Ardee in County Louth – there’s plenty.
 Roughly translated as “Ferdia’s ford”, this town and the River Dee were the stage for the greatest ever battle in Irish folklore.
 Ferdia is a Connacht warrior sent by his king and queen to the river to fight the mighty Cú Chulainn.

 There’s a lesson to be learned there.
 Ireland’s mythology doesn’t hide from sadness.
-It doesn’t shirk tragedy.
+It doesn’t avoid tragedy.

 Save this page to your Scrapbook: